thinreports/thinreports/getting-started/section-format.md

 ### Generator

-[Generator](https://github.com/thinreports/thinreports-generator) is a Ruby library to generate PDFs using template file formatted Section Format.
+[Generator](https://github.com/thinreports/thinreports-generator) is a Ruby library to generate PDFs.

 ## Installation